-Sign up here, if you would like to receive a VIP invite for online participation in the Childrens General Assembly on September 21.
-You can register here up until September 14.
+Sign up here, if you would like to receive a VIP invite for online participation in the Childrens General Assembly on September 21, 2.30 PM

 For further information, see ‘Frequently Asked Questions’.

 The Children’s General Assembly in Billund is an assembly for children from all over the world.
 At the Children's General Assembly, children and young people will work together to draft and adopt a manifesto as well as submit it to the world’s leaders at the Children's General Assembly in September.

 The purpose is:

 The Children's General Assembly will be an online process from April-June, and a physical/online Children's General Assembly in September.
 Participants attend both the online process in April-June and the physical/online Children's General Assembly in September.

 Children from Billund are an important part of the development of Children's General Assembly.
 They have co-created the six themes together with a group of facilitators in Billund.

 Application is open to all the children of the world between the ages of 10-17, regardless of nationality, religion, gender, age, and circumstances.